Social Media for Small Business – An Experiment

 So Social Media Sucks For Small Businesses?

-Yes.
-No. Maybe.
-But I intend to find out for myself, and I’d like to share my findings with you.
+Maybe.
+But I intend to find out for myself, and I'd like to share my findings with you.

 The Current State of Vert Social Media

-We know the basic premise of social media.
-Engage in conversation, and live like it’s high school.
-But currently, we don’t invest much time in social media.
-Naturally, we only get 10-20 hits from Twitter and Facebookper month.
+live like it's high school.
+But currently, we don't invest much time in social media.
+Naturally, we only get 10-20 hits from Twitter and Facebook

 Here are our stats for the two most popular social media platforms – Facebook and Twitter.